Or write to: The Secretary

 PLEASE NOTE: there are limited funds remaining for the rest of 2019 – please talk to the Secretary to the Fund to find out more about the impact of this on your application.

-Sylvanus Lysons Trustees meet on 14 June and 15 November 2019
+Sylvanus Lysons Trustees meet on 15 November 2019

 In January 2019, Committee members approved funding to support a variety of projects being carried out by the LIFE priority groups.
 They also approved grants towards a Community Development Worker at St James, All Saints and Christchurch, Gloucester; and a Children, Youth and Families Outreach Worker at St Catharine’s, Gloucester.
 Funding was also awarded to The Worship Foundation for their contemporary worship music workshops.